theatlasroom/tidbits/languages/GO.md

 }
 ```
 * struct fields are accessed via the `.` operator
-* a struct literal lets createa struct by listing the values of the fields
+* a struct literal lets you create a struct by listing the values of the fields
   - `v = Vertex{X: 1} // Y defaults to Y:0`
   - not all fields are required and order does not matter